mdancho84/mdancho84.github.io/_posts/2023-06-06-storytelling-funkyheatmaps.md

 And that's a BIG problem.
 Here's why:

-## Fact: Confused decision-makers don't make decisions
+## Confused decision-makers don't make decisions

 Ever been in a room full of executives and they are confused about something you've just presented.